-Students in Year 7, 8 and 9 will have all their lessons in their designated buildings but will move to a new classroom for each lesson to ensure there is a clear end of one lesson and the beginning of the next.
-Upon entering each classroom students will be asked to sanitise their hands and given a disinfectant wipe to clean down their area.
+Students in Year 7, 8 and 9 will have all their lessons in their designated buildings.
+Upon entering each classroom students will be asked to sanitise their hands.

-Students in Year 10, 11 and Sixth form will have the majority of their lessons in their designated block.
+Students in Year 10, 11 and Sixth form will have most of their lessons in their designated block.
 However, some examination classes require specialised equipment and students may have to access another building to use it.
-This has been factored into the cleaning schedule and thorough clean of the classroom will be completed before and after if a year bubble is required to enter another building.
+This has been factored into the cleaning schedule.
 Students entering another bubbles’ building will use external door where possible and this has been considered in the school timetable.